 Washita is the coarsest grade and isn’t used often today as it’s very soft.
 Hard Arkansas, Hard Translucent Arkansas, Hard Black Arkansas, and Soft Arkansas are the finer grades.
 These oil stones often cut slower than synthetic stones but can leave a polished edge.
 Hard Translucent Arkansas and Hard Black Arkansas are rarer and therefore costlier.

 Silicon Carbide oil stones are the fastest when it comes to cutting.
 Those manufactured by Norton are known as Crystolon stones.
-Silicon Carbide stones are also graded as coarse, medium, and fine, and are usually grey in color.
+Silicon Carbide stones are also graded as coarse, medium, and fine grit, and are usually grey in color.

 While Silicone Carbide stones won’t produce a fine edge like natural or India stones will, the fast cutting ability makes them perfect for the initial coarse sharpening.
 As they sharpen fast, it’s ideal to use coarse Crystolon stones, followed by a fine India stone, and finally an Arkansas stone.